 - /cast [@mouseover] Blind

-Without Stealth/Vanish/Shadow Dance [stance:0]
+Without Stealth/Vanish/Shadow Dance = [stance:0]

-Shadow Dance [stance:3]
+You are in Shadow Dance = [stance:3]

 /cast [stance:1/2/3] Premeditation